Content Creation

 Define your target audience

-If you’re ready to start a YouTube channel, you probably have a good idea who your audience is.
+If you’re ready to start a YouTube channel, you probably have a good idea who your target audience is.
 Nevertheless, it’s a good idea to speak to some of them personally if you can.
-Ask about the kind of YouTube content they like to view.
-You’re looking for a way to serve their needs while still differentiating yourself from other channels.
+Ask about the kind of popular content they like to view.
+You’re looking for a way to serve their needs while still differentiating yourself from other successful channels.

 It helps to create an audience persona worksheet to keep all of your findings in one place.
 Something like this: